So you have a useless degree. It’s okay, I do too. No judgement.

 Which is a shame, because the world is crying out for good ideas from intelligent people.

-Imagine if you were a trained microbiologist who wanted to blog about gut bacteria.
+Imagine if you were a trained microbiologist who wanted to talk about gut bacteria.
 Now there are a ton of blogs about gut bacteria, and I’m guessing a lot of misinformation.
-Doesn’t it make sense for someone with training to have one?
+Doesn’t it make sense for someone with training to have a platform?

 And herein lies the problem about well-educated people.
 We can complain about misinformation all we want and resent people with less education who are experts in our subjects, but until we’re willing to step out, speak, and learn how to communicate information in a relevant way–people won’t know any different.

 So there it is.
 If you have something to say, the best time to start is now.
-You’ll learn and grow as you go, and you’ll get better
+You’ll learn and grow as you go, and you’ll get better.
+And check out part two– How to Become a Thought Leader.